nuvla/documentation/docs/nuvla/user-guide/run-app.md

  6. and if the app is a paying app, you will also have to accept the fees (this Nginx example application doesn't)

- 7. click `deploy`, and you'll be redirected to your dashboard, where you can follow the state of your deployment
+ 7. click `deploy`, and you'll be redirected to the page of the new deployment, where you can follow the state of your deployment, and interact with it.